-Uptrends opens up a real browser (Chrome, Firefox, or IE) on one of the worldwide locations you have selected and loads your website with all its elements—exactly like your users see it.
+Uptrends opens up a real browser (Chrome or Edge) on one of the worldwide locations you have selected and loads your website with all its elements—exactly like your users see it.
 You build a detailed picture of your website performance, and you’ll spot peaks in load times immediately.

 Build data faster with Concurrent Monitoring.
 Choose from 3 or more locations, and Uptrends tests from all of them all at the same time.
 You’ll get a ton more data and quicker alerting.

 Every time Uptrends performs a check, detailed performance data about your page is captured.
 This gives you a ton of context about how your page is doing—performance-wise.

 Waterfall reports help you to identify which element on your page caused the slowdown, so you and your team can act quickly.
 You see exactly when an element didn’t load successfully or timed out, and how the load time of that element is built up.

 You can even dig a little deeper, by inspecting HTTP headers on an element-by-element basis.
 Is your CDN provider responsible?
 Now you know.

 Get alerted on website speed, number of bytes, or missing content